balladeer/effective-enigma/burrow/characters/sase.md

 I wear a brand-name shirt, torn pants, and always carry my heavily-stickered hoverboard.

 As much of a pain it is to go to school, I'm always excited to learn about microbioprogramming but hate station civics, even though I wish I could just be practicing tricks.
-After school, you can usually find me hanging out with my friends exploring restricted sections or at my part time job as a cashier at The Angry Ape.
+After school, you can usually find me hanging out with my friends exploring restricted sections or at my part time job as a cashier at The Hungry Ape.

 I consider myself brilliant and confident, but all the adults tell me to be more respectable.